Living with Alzheimer's disease means caring for the patient -- and caring for the caregiver. Here's how to manage both of those tasks.

 No matter how great a caregiver you are for someone with Alzheimer's, eventually you’re going to need a break.
-Sometimes, a nearby family member or friend can step in while you run errands or get some exercise.
-But in other cases, adult day care may be the way to go.
+In some cases, adult day care may be the way to go.

 Alzheimer's disease often begins with memory loss.
 But over time, it can lead to other mental, emotional, and physical problems.

 Most people know Alzheimer's disease affects the memory.
 But the symptoms can be physical as well as mental.

 Most adults have changes in their sleep patterns as they age.
 But the problems are more severe and happen more often for people with Alzheimer’s.

 When you are with someone who has Alzheimer's disease, you may notice big changes in how they act in the late afternoon or early evening.
 Doctors call it sundowning, or sundown syndrome.